bigdata-i523/hid304/README.md

    - Ricky Carmickle
    hid:
    - 0304
-   title: This is my paper about Big Data and Analytics in Deep Space Telemetry and Navigation
+   title: Big Data and Analytics in Deep Space Telemetry and Navigation
    abstract: >
       How is big data used to guide telemetry for deep space missions and improve the effectiveness of future missions for unmanned spacecraft.